-The fair value of call and variable rate deposits, and fixed rate deposits repricing within 12 months, is the amount shown in the Statement of Financial Position.
+The fair value of call and variable rate deposits, and fixed rate deposits repricing within 12 months, is the amount shown in the Balance Sheet.
 Discounted cash flows were used to calculate the fair value of other term deposits, based upon the deposit type and the rate applicable to its related period maturity.